webgeistdev/website/_pages/about.md

 permalink: /about/
 ---

 My Name is Georg Tavonius.
 I am a Freelance Software Developer in Hamburg, Germany.
-You are of one of my sites, where I collect and share stuff that I deem intersting in the internet.
+You are on one of my sites.
+Here I collect and share stuff that I deem interesting on the internet.

 ### What is this all about?